 Economic development encourages new businesses and supports existing businesses and their employees, and works to attract new companies to strengthen, expand and diversify the local economy.

-The Parkville Economic Development Council’s (EDC) mission is to help maintain and enhance the valued quality of life of Parkville by encouraging and coordinating responsible economic activity and community improvement.
+The Parkville Area Chamber and EDC’s (PACE) mission is to help maintain and enhance the valued quality of life of Parkville by encouraging and coordinating responsible economic activity and community improvement.
 They can help you build a new business or locate your organization to our thriving community.
 The Parkville EDC understands the needs of businesses and developers and how our city can help meet those needs.

 - Website